This assignment must be completed prior to attending this lab!

 PROCEDURE (to be done in pairs)

-3. Streak the same mixture for isolation (see Fig. 4 and Fig. 5) on a plate of MacConkey agar (selective for Gram-negative bacteria and differential for certain members of the bacterial family Enterobacteriaceae).
+4. Streak the same mixture for isolation (see Fig. 4 and Fig. 5) on a plate of MacConkey agar (selective for Gram-negative bacteria and differential for certain members of the bacterial family Enterobacteriaceae as well as Pseudomonas.

 Return to Menu for Lab 3